RatoRising/Reinaldo/README.md

-### Hi there my name is Reinaldo and I am a frontend developer of the future!
+### Hi there!
+My name is Reinaldo and I am a frontend developer of the future!
 <hr>

 - 🔭 I’m currently working on building my portfolio with some small projects.